2023 Early Hearing Detection & Intervention Conference

 - Involvement of Adults Who are DHH in EHDI Programs (e.g. how to engage adults who are Deaf or Hard of Hearing (DHH) in improving EHDI systems, strategies for how adults who are DHH can build meaningful stakeholder partnerships within EHDI systems, implementation of effective DHH Mentor/Adult Role Model/Guide programs, how to use adults who are DHH in supporting families)

 - Collaboration and Coordination with Other Screening Programs (e.g., why and how EHDI systems can collaborate with emergency preparedness, congenital cytomegalovirus (cCMV) screening, metabolic (blood spot) screening, critical congenital heart defect (CCHD) screening, late onset hearing loss (LOHL)/periodic childhood hearing screening).
-Includes presentations about how the COVID-19 pandemic has affected EHDI programs and how EHDI programs are responding to the challenges created by the pandemic.
+Includes presentations about how the COVID-19 pandemic has affected EHDI programs and how EHDI programs have responded and planned for response to future emergent issues.

-- Health Equity (e.g. how EHDI programs are affected by social determinants of health and health disparities, effective strategies to reduce and mitigate the effects of social determinates of health and health disparities, how to recognize and mitigate the effects of explicit and implicit bias).
+- Diversity, Equity and Inclusion (e.g. effective strategies to reduce and mitigate the effects of social determinates of health and health disparities, how to recognize and mitigate the effects of explicit and implicit bias; effective strategies to ensure that activities are inclusive of and address the needs of the populations it serves, including geography, race, ethnicity, disability, gender, sexual orientation, family structure, socio-economic status).

 Abstracts that are considered to be a commercial product endorsement in the opinion of the EHDI Program Committee will not be accepted.
 All abstracts must be in English.
 Presenters must register for the EHDI Conference.